Skip to content

 • Processing refund: a refund request was submitted.
 Refunds for payments made via bank debit, such as ACH, can take five to ten business days to process.

-3. Use the filters at the top to segment your payment records by properties such as status, payment method, or amount.
-Learn more about viewing and filtering records on the index page.
+3. Use the filters at the top to segment your payment records by status or payment date.
+Click + More to view additional filters.

-4. Click Export in the upper right to export the payment records.
+2. Click Export in the upper right to export the payment records.
+In the dialog box:

 • Click the Language of column headers dropdown menu and select a language.

-• Click Customize to customize which properties and associations should be included in the export.
+• Click Customize to customize the export further:

 Issue refunds or send receipts